school logo in yellow

 • Seeking support or training from outside agencies where appropriate.

-• Giving advice to parents on appropriate support activities outside school hours and the implementation of a joint learning approach between home and school.
+• Giving advice to parents on appropriate support activities outside school hours and the implementation of a joint learning approach between home and school (further support for parents and carers is available through our pastoral lead -link to pastoral part of website)

-Any interventions or actions that are additional to or different from the normal differentiated curriculum are described in the whole school provision map.
-This demonstrates the extra support given to children at our school (including those with SEND) and is adapted at least termly to suit their needs.
+Any activities that are additional to or different from the normal differentiated curriculum are described in our school’s provision map.
+This demonstrates the interventions that are available to children at our school (including those with SEND) and is adapted at least termly to suit their needs.

 Funding may be required to support some of our children with SEND.
 Our school is able to apply for money directly from the Local Authority to help support learners with more complex SEND needs.
 This is known as ‘top up funding’ and is for learners who require support that exceeds that which is available to the school.